Algorithmology/algorithm-skill-check-one-starter/README.md

 ## :star2: Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this algorithm engineering skill check."

-Note: You must retype the sentence here in order to digitally sign your pledge.
+TODO: You must retype the sentence here in order to digitally sign your pledge.

-"I adhered to the Allegheny College Honor Code while completing this algorithm engineering skill check."

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code while completing the assessment.

-Note: Please list here the sources that you consulted while completing the algorithm engineering skill check!
+TODO: Please list here the sources that you consulted while completing the algorithm engineering skill check!

 ## :globe_with_meridians: Algorithm Engineering Skill Check Overview